appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 11. Now you can see the result given below, along with the HTTP Response code for success (200).
 ![swagger-response](/staticfiles/api-management/media/swagger-response.png)

-**ProTip:** Every-time, you open the SWAGGER window, you need to re-generate the username and password
+**Note: 1) Every-time, you open the SWAGGER window, you need to re-generate the username and password.
-{: .notice--info}.

-**ProTip:** Every-time, you execute the Proxy API in Swagger endpoint you can view both success and failure messages. e.g: The HTTP Response code for success/failure will come like 200 OK, 202 Accepted, 302 Moved Temporarily, 204 No Content, 206 Partial Content etc.
+        2) Every-time, you execute the Proxy API in Swagger endpoint you can view both success and failure messages.
+           e.g: The HTTP Response code for success/failure will come like 200 OK, 202 Accepted, 302 Moved Temporarily, 204 No Content, 206 Partial Content etc.**
-{: .notice--info}.